 - storage container for the cooked potatoes.

-Buying a good storage dedicated to cooked potatoes was a great decision for me.
+Buying a suitable storage container dedicated to cooked potatoes was a great decision for me.
 The container I have is flat and can hold a little more than 5 pounds of cooked potatoes perfectly.
-Also, you can set other items in the refrigerator on top of it, so it is space saving.
+Also, you can set other items in the refrigerator on top of it, so it is space-saving.

-The size of storage container you purchase will be the size that fits best in your refrigerator.
-Amazon has lots of options, but my advice is to visit one of those container stores to find the one that is best for you.
+The size of the storage container you purchase will be the size that fits best in your refrigerator.
+Amazon has many options, but I advise visiting one of those container stores to find the one that is best for you.

 Restaurant supply stores are awesome.
 The prices are low and the lines move fast.
 When I go to Cash & Carry, I purchase a 15-pound of potatoes.
 The price ranges from $2 to $5 throughout the past two years but averages $3.50.
 A steal.